 It’s fairly common for people in the Philippines to send large amounts of money abroad, and the best way to do that will depend on your specific situation.
 Taking into consideration things like speed, sending limits, fees and more is important when making your decision.

 What are my options for sending a large sum of money overseas?

 - Bank-to-bank transfers

 1. International money transfer specialist

-- Typically cheaper and faster than bank transfers.
+- Typically cheaper than bank transfers.

 - Diverse payment options, including payment by credit card, debit card, bank account and more.

 - Many transfer specialists offer step-by-step guidance for the entire process.